Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

-Since $L(G)$ is self-dual and there is a unique self-dual module congruent to each dimension modulo $11$ by Lemma \ref{lem:selfdualsl2p}, we have that $9$ and $3$ must be summands of $L(G)\downarrow_H$.
+Since $L(E_6)$ is self-dual and there is a unique self-dual module congruent to each dimension modulo $11$ by Lemma \ref{lem:selfdualsl2p}, the fact that $u$ acts on $L(E_6)$ with blocks $11^6,9,3$ means that $9$ and $3$ must be summands of $L(E_6)\downarrow_H$.
 The first set of factors cannot form a projective and these summands, but the second case can, yielding